torq-lang/book-jv/src/book_native_performance.md

 ### I/O Executors

 > TODO: Insert an example that leverages more threads to reduce tail latency.
-Use `NorthwindDb` `readLatencyInNanos` parameter to simulate I/O read latency and its effect on concurrency.
+Use `NorthwindDb` `readLatency` parameter to simulate I/O read latency and its effect on concurrency.

 ## Comparative Performance